buddycloud/deprecated-buddycloud-server/README.md

-# channel-server
+# buddycloud-server

-Social network users who are concerned about privacy and censorship want to run their own decentralized instances, yielding full control over own data. channel-server is a building block for a bright future: it exposes your data to the network, featuring access control and real-time update notification.
+Social network users who are concerned about privacy and censorship want to run their own decentralized instances, yielding full control over own data. buddycloud-server is a building block for a bright future: it exposes your data to the network, featuring access control and real-time update notification.

 The primary network protocol is
 [buddycloud channels](http://buddycloud.org/).

-channel-server is distributed under the Apache License 2.0.
+buddycloud-server is distributed under the Apache License 2.0.
 See the `LICENSE` file.

 ## Installation